xfoa/spud/docs/protocol.md

 * `key_timeout_ms`: server key-release timeout in milliseconds.
 The client derives its key-repeat interval from this value (`key_timeout_ms / 2`).

-#### `Keepalive` (bidirectional)
+#### `Keepalive` (client -> server)

-Sent periodically (every 30 s) by both sides over the TLS stream to detect silent disconnects.
+Sent periodically (every 30 s) by the client over the TLS stream to keep the session alive.
+The server monitors the stream for EOF and checks idle timeout every 60 s.
 The payload is empty except for the `ControlMsg` tag.

 Either side closing the TLS connection terminates the session.

-#### Authentication messages (not yet implemented)

-`AuthChallenge`, `AuthResponse`, and `AuthResult` are defined in the protocol enum but the server currently skips authentication.
-Future work will implement a challenge-response flow here.
+#### `AuthChallenge` (server -> client)

+Sent when the server has `require_auth` enabled and a passphrase is configured.

+* `nonce`: 32 random bytes.
+* `phc`: The server's stored passphrase hash in PHC string format (Argon2id).
+  The client extracts the salt from this string to re-derive the hash.

+The client must respond with an `AuthResponse` within 10 seconds.

+#### `AuthResponse` (client -> server)

+Sent by the client in reply to `AuthChallenge`.

+* `hmac`: HMAC-SHA256 of the 32-byte nonce.
+The key is the Argon2id hash output derived from the user's plaintext passphrase and the salt extracted from the PHC string in `AuthChallenge`.

+#### `AuthResult` (server -> client)

+Sent after the server verifies the client's `AuthResponse`.

+* `ok: true` -- authentication succeeded.
+The server sends `SessionInit` next.
+* `ok: false` -- authentication failed.
+The server closes the TLS connection.

+If the server does not require auth, it skips `AuthChallenge`/`AuthResponse` and sends `SessionInit` immediately after the TLS handshake.

 ### Lifecycle